What Human Food Can Dogs Eat: “Can Dogs Eat” People Foods?

 Can Dogs Eat Turkey?

 Yes, dogs can eat turkey, but with a few considerations.
 Plain turkey is not toxic to dogs, but feeding a dog Thanksgiving turkey might be.
-Seasonings like salt, pepper, herbs, spices, along with butters, oils, garlic, onions, and other additives that make turkey special for people could cause severe health problems for dogs.
+Seasonings like salt, pepper, herbs, spices, along with butter, oils, garlic, onions, and other additives that make turkey special for people could cause severe health problems for dogs.
 The same applies to deli or processed turkey that typically contain high sodium levels.

 Disregarding these rules could lead to anemia, pancreatitis, obesity, diabetes, joint stress, hip dysplasia, hypertension, gastrointestinal perforations, or foreign body obstructions.